KenHV/kenhv.com/_posts/2023-07-17-linux-tweaks.md

 ## Desktop Environment

-GNOME AND XFCE are both solid options for a desktop environment.
+GNOME and XFCE are both solid options for a desktop environment.
 I prefer GNOME.
 Installing `gnome-shell-performance` and `mutter-performance` from the AUR will greatly improve your experience.
 If your PC is extremely slow, you can use XFCE with it's compositor disabled for more performance.
 [Enable TearFree](https://wiki.archlinux.org/title/intel_graphics#Tearing) to eliminate screen tearing when the compositor is off.

 ## Graphics